Presentations & webinars

 There are no fees for our all-options counseling or for parents who are working with us to explore planning an adoption.
 There are fees associated with becoming a prospective adoptive parent.

-- Can I refer a client to your agency if they have not yet made a decision about their pregnancy?
+- Can I refer a client to your program if they have not yet made a decision about their pregnancy?

 Absolutely!
 We always start with all-options counseling to help clients assess all available options and make a decision that feels right for them.
 We provide unbiased, nonjudgmental counseling to anyone who reaches out.
 Many clients call us before they have made a decision.